 High profile implants are usually selected if you want a lot of projection or if you are a small framed woman with a small chest wall.
 I wrote about this in further detail explaining the difference between moderate and high profile implants in this blog post.

-Your breast augmentation procedure is performed by me, Dr. Rodriguez, in our AAAASF Accredited Surgery center located here in Baltimore.
+Your breast augmentation procedure is performed by me, Dr. Rodriguez, in our AAAASF Accredited Surgery center located next to my office, here in Baltimore.
 I use IV sedation instead of General Anesthesia to make your recovery as quick as possible.
 For the utmost safety, your anesthesia is administered only by Board Certified Anesthesiologists.